medusa-project/rails-container-scripts/README.md

 git submodule add https://github.com/medusa-project/rails-container-scripts
 ```

+Then, in the `rails-container-scripts` directory, copy `env.list.sample` to
-Copy `env.list.sample` to `env.list` and edit as necessary.
+`env.list` and edit as necessary.

-Then, the scripts can be run from the parent (application root) directory.
+Finally, the scripts can be run from the parent (application root)

-The ones that access AWS use your default profile, which you can set up
-manually by editing the `[default]` section of `~/.aws/credentials`, or,
-preferably, using `aws login`.
+directory, which is expected to contain a `Dockerfile`.